Inner Harbor#5 in Best Things To Do in Baltimore

-While some travelers cite the area as somewhat of a tourist trap, most agree the scenic strolls and convenient location make it a must-see for any first time visitor.
-According to one TripAdvisor reviewer, the Harbor serves as a "great place to catch a water taxi, have a meal, and visit the shops.
-Summer concerts in the ampitheatre are a treat as well."
+While some travelers cite the area as somewhat of a tourist trap, most agree that the scenic strolls and convenient location make it a must-see for any first-time visitor.
+The neighborhood serves as a great place to catch a water taxi, have a meal, and shop around.
+Plus, there are many summer concerts and events in the area.

-The Harbor is a also a good starting point for getting to know the rest of the city, as it's close to central neighborhoods, like Little Italy and Fells Point.
+The Harbor is also a good starting point for getting to know the rest of the city, as it's close to central neighborhoods like Little Italy and Fells Point.
 You can also jump on a water taxi here to get around or explore the city by sea on a cruise tour.
-Baltimore Spirit, Seadog Cruises and Watermark Cruises all offer sightseeing tours; prices and amenities vary by tour operator.
+Spirit of Baltimore and Watermark Cruises offer sightseeing tours; prices and amenities vary by tour operator.

 #1 Baltimore Museum of Art